SURUJ404/Computer-Vision-/README.md

 Contributions, ideas, and research discussions are welcome.
 Feel free to fork the repo, open issues, or submit pull requests.

-📄 License

-This project is intended for research and educational purposes.
+This project is intended for research and educational purposes only

 ✍️ Author